-- Three interactive work modules, each with an online test. - Interactive presentations which introduce mentoring and detail mentoring in the context of the Applied Accounting Programme. - Video introductions by Oxford Brookes Visiting Professor David Clutterbuck. - Resources and links to further reading. - ACCA member CPD credits on successful completion. - Details of global mentoring related events. - Registration to a global database allowing potential mentees to search for your profile and contact you.
+- Four interactive work modules, each with an online test - Video presentations by senior colleagues which introduce mentoring and detail mentoring in the context of the Applied Accounting Programme - Resources and links to further reading - CPD credits on successful completion - Details of global mentoring related events - Registration to a global database allowing potential mentees to search for mentors and be able to contact mentors.

-If mentors are an ACCA member, studying this module may count towards their CPD as long as the material is relevant to your training and development needs.
+If mentors are ACCA members, studying this module may count towards their CPD as long as the material is relevant to their training and development needs.
 One hour of learning equates to one hour of CPD: ACCA advises that mentors use this as a guide when allocating CPD units.
 Upon successful completion of the programme mentors will be awarded with a certificate which may qualify for 6 hours of CPD credits.
 Becoming a mentor is a noted method of management development.
-It is highly relevant to most jobs and non-work life and enables you to give back to the student community, as well as furthering your life long learning experience.
+It is highly relevant to most jobs and non-work life and enables you to give back to the student community, as well as furthering your lifelong learning experience.

-If your mentor is interested in undertaking the on-line mentoring course or if you are interested in signing on and accessing as a mentee then please go to:
+If your mentor needs to undertake the on-line mentoring course or if you are interested in signing on and accessing as a mentee then please go to: